pnmeka/bluebutton_cms/README.md

 13. This should automatically lead to downloading the claims data as response_cms.json.
 Then extract_data.py will filter data and make a file static/report.html and show that file in browser.
 15. YOU ARE ALL SET!

+**DEBUGGING**
+a.
+Clear browser history if you are able to login but the data isnt downloading.
+Instead you get a 404 error